kunalnandre/Git-and-Github/README.md

 ```shell
 git remote add origin https://github.com/username/origin.git
 ```
-## How to Use a Git Branch
+## Git Branch
-Git is a tool used by developers to manage version control of their applications.
-It is highly popular and used by many important projects.
-It is also a fairly efficient application.
-One of the most important functions of Git is the control of branches of development that help improve the creation of a project.
+A Git branch is like a copy of your project where you can work on new stuff without messing up the original.
+When you're done, you can merge the changes back in.

 1. In any Git project we can view all branches by entering the following command in the command line:
 ```shell